roshmadosh/movierecs-microservices/README.md

 ### Keycloak Configuration
 While the `realm-export.json` contains most of the auth server's configuration, you must still create a user in the `movierecs-realm` with the `realm-admin` role assigned.
 Note that `Frontend URL` is set to `localhost:8080` to allow tokens issued from port-mapped docker endpoint passes authentication filter.

+### Filebeats + ELK Stack
+For centralized logging and log analysis.
+Filebeats Docker container is volume-mounted to the host-machine's `/var/lib/docker/container` folder, where the containers' STDOUT is recorded as logs for all spun up containers on the host machine (this is a default feature of Docker).

+Logstash provides the logging schema that adds structure to the logs collected by Filebeats, and passes it on to Elasticsearch.
+Elasticsearch is a data store that's optimized for text-search anaylysis.
+Kibana is the UI/visualization tool that runs on top of Elasticsearch, and can be accessed from `localhost:5601`.

 ### Service Discovery Microservice

 `discovery-service/` is implemented as a [Spring Cloud Netflix](https://cloud.spring.io/spring-cloud-netflix/reference/html/) Eureka server.
 If running locally, you must run this application first.